Skip to main content

 if (!Array.isArray(subData)) {

-throw new Error(`Child table data ${subName} must be in array format`);
+throw new Error(`Child table data ${subName} must be array format`);

 }

-// Collect data to be created and updated
+// Collect data to be added and updated

 const addDataList = [];